 And when I go back to my independent life, I get to know my son better and better.
 I know ins and outs of the challenges of his business and the solutions he comes up with.
 We cook for each other.
 Clean up for each other.
 Make time for each other.
 And not in the abbreviated way that would have happened in any other year…

-I lost my wife to ALS two years ago and after 45 years together, I miss her so much.
+I lost my wife to ALS two years ago and after 45 years of being together, I miss her so much.
 But thank goodness she didn’t have to go through this in her ever-worsening condition.
-And on the other hand, I get to perform the stations of both father and mother, grandfather and grandmother.
+And on the other hand, I now perform the stations of both father and mother, grandfather and grandmother.
 And I’m forced to have some much-needed time “off”.
-Such silver linings!!
+Such silver linings, indeed!!

 But also, I know enough as technician-warrior, caregiver, and widower to recognize what a terrible time this has been for many.
 I am grateful for the silver linings of 2020 but hope for more widely-shared benefits in 2021.